NickJordan1/lab-01/README.md

 - [ ] At your terminal prompt, type:
 ```
-docker run -it --mount type=bind,source=$(pwd),target=/home/cmpsc100/mount --hostname ubuntu-explore ubuntu-explore
+docker run -it --mount type=bind,source="$(pwd)",target=/home/cmpsc100/mount --hostname ubuntu-explore ubuntu-explore
 ```

 Here we added two `flag`s with several `parameters`.
 Let's break them down:

 #### `--mount`

 Like any computer, users have to attach _secondary memory_ to store files in a semi-permanent manner.
 The last example disposed of all of the files because `container`s load into _main memory_ only.
-Here, we're attaching our hard drive's current working directory to the `container` so that we're saving our work.
+Here, we're attaching (`mount`ing) our hard drive's current working directory to the `container` so that we're saving our work.

 The `parameters` we've added include:
 * `type=bind`